elcicd/el-CICD-docs/README.md

 ### Build-to-Dev

-The basic CI process.
-This workflow will pull source from the SCM, build it if necessary, run all unit and integration tests, scan the code, create an image, push the image to the Image Repository, and then attempt to deploy the image from the Image Repository to the Container Orchestration System.
+The initial CICD process.
+This workflow will pull source from the SCM, build it if necessary, run all unit and integration tests, scan the code, create an image, push the image to the Image Repository, and then attempt to deploy the image from the Image Repository to the Container Orchestration Platform.

 ### Promotion

-This workflow implements the process of image promotion and deployment from one non-production environment to the next, always starting from Dev; e.g. from Dev to QA.
+This workflow implements the process of image promotion and deployment from one non-production environment to the next, always starting from Dev; e.g. from Dev to QA, or QA to UAT.
 Promotion will always follow a predefined, linear path.

 ### Deployment Patching